rundsk/dsk/README.md

 over several files when you like to.
 We usually use `api.md`, `explain.md` or `comments.md`.

-_Note_: `readme.md` is in no ways treated specially by dsk, but is usually displayed by GitHub as the primary document in the web interface.
+_Note_: `readme.md` is in no ways treated specially by DSK, but is usually displayed by GitHub as the primary document in the web interface.

 _Another note_: If you prefer plain HTML documents over Markdown, these are